snowex-hackweek/website-2021/_sources/schedule.md

 #### [Link to video](https://youtu.be/AmwCowCadI0)

-*Lead Instructors: David Shean, Scott Henderson*
+*Lead Instructors: David Shean and Scott Henderson*

 * fundamentals of integrating vector and raster data
 * comparing with in situ data